joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 .. note::

    As of March 2025, users can only compute RPSSs for individual forecasts.
-Future updates will enable average evaluation scores.
+Future updates will enable users to compute average evaluation scores.